EverWinter23/skynet/README.md

 + Supports resumable **multipart uploads**[aws-s3 only], for big files.
 Even if the transfer gets interrupted somehow, or your PC crashes mid-transfer, the upload won't start from the beginning.
++ Also sends status updates for partial uploads, so you can monitor the progress of huge file uploads from anywhere.
 + For any problems during execution, you can see the **skynet.log** file for debugging and figuring out exactly where things went wrong.